Is it possible to use AI to measure people's mental state?

 In the end, Erudit’s co-founders came to the conclusion that the widely accepted models were not exhaustive enough to be able to carry out a thorough personality analysis.
 It is important to treat them as dynamic belief systems and by no means as global absolutes.

 At the end we concluded that while we cannot dispense with models at all.
 We must handle them as dynamic belief systems and not as global absolutes.
 We decided to call our theory Semantic Personality Analysis due to its central hypothesis.
 It states that we are the beliefs that we are constantly repeating, and that we act upon ourselves, others, and the world according to that speech.
 Therefore, we do not try to enclose workers in a global category.
 We rather offer metrics on different aspects of their hourly mental states considering their historical behavior and cultural context.

-We designed all kinds of scrapers to get texts from books, poems, songs, dialogue from movies and series, social media, forums, and hired a team of psychologists to tag them based on our theory and the metrics we knew were of interest to Human Resources Managers.
-At the same time, we designed an algorithm based on AI to create word vectors that encode their meaning from their co-occurrence in the same context, since neural networks only work with numerical inputs and cannot be given the text without being processed in any way.
+We designed all sorts of scrapers to get texts from books, poems, songs, dialogues from movies and series, social media, forums, and hired a team of psychologists to tag them based on our theory and the metrics we knew were of interest to Human Resources Managers.
+At the same time, we designed an algorithm based on AI to create word vectors that encode their meaning from their co-occurrence in the same context, given that neural networks only work with numerical inputs and cannot be given the text without being previously processed.

 We also designed other algorithms to remove the noise caused by common words, punctuation, links, etc. We created the architecture of our neural networks to express each metric in terms of risk, re-evaluated the results on new data and retrained the AI until we were satisfied with the result.

 What has Erudit become?